Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/InternalDegreesOfFreedom.md

 #### Local level: Phonon and PhononIndex

 Phononic systems are also bosonic systems.
-However, the canonical creation and annihilation operators of phonons depends on the eigenvalues and eigenvectors of the dynamical matrix, making them difficult to be defined locally at each point.
+However, the canonical creation and annihilation operators of phonons depend on the eigenvalues and eigenvectors of the dynamical matrix, making them difficult to define locally at each point.
 Instead, we resort to the displacement ($\mathbf{u}$) and momentum ($\mathbf{p}$) operators of lattice vibrations as the generators, which can be easily defined locally.
-The type [`PhononIndex`](@ref)`<:`[`InternalIndex`](@ref) could specify such a local generator, which has the following attributes:
+The type [`PhononIndex`](@ref)`<:`[`InternalIndex`](@ref) can specify such a local generator, which has the following attributes:
 * `direction::Char`: the direction, which must be one of `'x'`, `'y'` and `'z'`, to indicate which spatial directional component of the generator it is
 Correspondingly, the type [`Phonon`](@ref)`<:`[`Internal`](@ref), which defines the local $\{\mathbf{u}, \mathbf{p}\}$ algebra of the lattice vibrations, has the following attributes:
 * `ndirection::Int`: the spatial dimension of the lattice vibrations, which must be 1, 2, or 3.